-The researchers, from Carnegie Mellon University, recruited 35 unemployed men and women who were unemployed and experiencing considerable stress.
-Blood was drawn and brain scans were given.
+The researchers, from Carnegie Mellon University, recruited 35 men and women who were unemployed and experiencing considerable stress.
+Blood was drawn and brain scans were carried out.
 Half the subjects were then taught formal mindfulness meditation at a residential retreat center; the other participants completed a similarly comprehensive training program but one devoid of mindfulness-oriented exercises.

 At the end of three days, all the participants told the researchers they felt refreshed and better able to withstand the stress of unemployment.
 Yet follow-up brain scans showed differences in only those who underwent mindfulness meditation.
 There was more activity in the portions of their brains that process stress-related reactions and other areas related to focus and calm.

 Four months later, those who had practiced mindfulness showed much lower levels in their blood of a marker of unhealthy inflammation than the relaxation group, even though very few in the mindfulness group had continued to do practice exercises on their own.

 The participants in the mindfulness meditation group showed reduced levels of a key inflammation biomarker called Interleukin-6 (IL-6) four months later.

 It is important to maintain low levels of IL-6 because, in high doses, it has been linked to inflammation-related diseases like cancer, Alzheimer’s, and autoimmune conditions.
 Not only did the participants in the mindfulness group have lower levels of IL-6, they also showed increased connectivity in their brains.